JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20210513: On Tangier and have text written but no plan as yet...

 20210511: Vienna's done, time to go to Tangier to track Pushkin to have a chat about 'Smiert Spionam'

 20210509: (still on ex36) ex35 'gold_room' looks good for Vienna as Bond & Kara spend little time there